AquaJo/Rojoo/README.md

-<p>Rojoo plugin but with a few changes matching my workflow.
-Not marked as fork as of now, is a duplicate. - In development, not finished, not working in main functionality!!</p>
+[Rojo](https://github.com/rojo-rbx/rojo) plugin but with a few changes matching my workflow.
+Not marked as fork as of now, is a duplicate. - In development, not finished, not working in main functionality!!

 ---